Section508Coordinators/Dev-Auto-Pipeline-Ex/README.md

 needed is a Jenkins server that is configured with a project that is aware of this Git repository.
-Also, the Jenkins instance needs to be configured with appropriate plugins (Git, AWS) and credentials that are referenced from within the Jenkinsfile for deployment to AWS S3.
+Also, the Jenkins instance needs to be configured with appropriate plugins (Git, AWS) and credentials that are referenced from within the Jenkinsfile for deployment to AWS S3

+NOTE - this may be as simple as installing the Git and AWS plugins, creating a project, pointing to a Git branch, and adding S3 secrets that will be picked up by Jenkins during the Docker build.

 TODO - enhance this Jenkins documentation